artisticLogicMK/animate4vue/README.md

 > Elements should be conditionally displayed using v-if for animations to work.
 > Make sure there are no animations or CSS transitions applied or conflicting with elements to animate, they might interfere and mess things up.
 For example, avoid specifying CSS transitions globally.

-`<TransitionGroup>` for animating multiple elements as they enter and leave the DOM:
+You may use the `<TransitionGroup>` for animating multiple elements as they enter and leave the DOM:
 ```html
   <TransitionGroup @enter="slideInRight" @leave="slideInLeft">
     <li v-for="item in list">....</li>
   </TransitionGroup>
 ```

-Using the Vue Transitions method you can specify animation options by setting dataset attributes like so:
+Through 'direct invocation,' you can specify animation options by setting dataset attributes like so:
 ```html
   <Transition @enter="flipInHorizontalLeft" @leave="zoomOutLeft">
     <div v-if="show" data-av-leave-ease="backIn" data-av-offset="100%" ...>....</div>